CSE11-SU121-Assignments/cse11-exam2-starter/README.md

 You will record a short video of no more than 5 minutes.
 Include:

-- Your face and your student ID for a few seconds at the beginning.
+- Your face and a picture ID (your student ID is preferred) for a few seconds at the beginning.
 You don't have to be on camera the whole time, though it's fine if you are.
 Just a brief confirmation that it's you creating the video/doing the work attached to the work itself is what we want.